aabbtree77/esp32-vpn/README.md

 Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).

-## Some Other Things To Think About
+## Alternative Ways to Achieve Global Connectivity

-- EdgeVPN solves the problem of external connections without a public IP/3rd party.
-However, the connection will typically be slow, albeit fast enough to establish an ssh connection, run Linux commands, monitor messages.
-In a long run, is it better to have a more solid VPN, preferably with a static public IP?
+EdgeVPN solves the problem of remote connections without a public IP/3rd party.
+However, the libp2p network is a relatively new (Web3) world with all sorts of pros and cons, e.g. the connections will not be the fastest possible.
+This hardly matters in the context of the ESP32, but I will bookmark here a few other options, just in case.

-- There are a lot of cloud services which connect Linux boards: ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In...
-This number could be sufficiently large to start using their free plans for hobby purposes, hopping on a new platform every time user/device list expands or a free plan disappears ;).
+- Renting the VPS with a public static IP on, say, DigitalOcean or Hostinger, followed by the set up of Wireguard: [1](https://www.youtube.com/watch?v=5Aql0V-ta8A), [2](https://www.youtube.com/watch?v=_hiYI7ABnQI) or [Outline VPN](https://www.youtube.com/watch?v=O9jGg6tE7nY).
+There are many more VPNs to host, but these two are somewhat outstanding.

+    Wireguard is the most common VPN, but it could be weaker w.r.t. hole-punching (google for Layer 2 vs. 3 tunnels, CGNAT, mDNS, it's all dark science to me).
+Wireguard helpers to bookmark: [pivpn](https://github.com/pivpn/pivpn), [wg-easy](https://github.com/wg-easy/wg-easy), [firezone](https://github.com/firezone/firezone).

+    Outline VPN is based on [shadowsocks](https://www.quora.com/How-do-I-bypass-the-GFW-of-China-without-a-VPN), the tech used to bypass [the Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall):

+    "the developer of shadowsocksR being asked to police station,the code on github was deleted by unimagable mean. so v2ray come out in the world.
+Which is stronger than shadowsocks (or in another way v2ray contains shadowsocks),the establish method is same with shadowsocks.U can search 一键搭建v2ray on YouTube..."

+- Tailscale and related CaaS: Nebula, NetBird, Netmaker, headscale, innernet, [ZeroTier](https://www.youtube.com/watch?v=sA55fcuJSQQ), tinc, [Hamachi](https://news.ycombinator.com/item?id=29479503), Tunnel In, [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/)...
+Some of these are open sourced and can be hosted on your own machines or VPS.

+- More (IoT/Raspberry Pi/Linux)-centric CaaS: ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, NetFoundry: [1](https://netfoundry.io/edge-and-iot-zero-trust-networking/), [2](https://www.reddit.com/r/openziti/comments/xpe01b/need_some_guidance/)...

+All this madness just because A and B do not have simple addresses.
+We cannot use MAC, we do not have the IPv6.
+So how do you send a message to a PC?
+Go study OSI and the seven dwarfs, TCP MeltDown, overlay mesh networks, proxies and reverse proxies, [tunneling](https://github.com/anderspitman/awesome-tunneling), self-hosting, STUN/TURN/ICE, CGNAT, ARP, ICMP, mDNS, subnet masks, gateways, ports, routes, CIDR, interfaces.
+B.A.T.M.A.N.

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
-"UbuntuDesk" with a solid NAT punching, please.
+"UbuntuDesk" with a solid CGNAT punching, please.

 - [Parsec, Rainway, Steam Remote Play](https://news.ycombinator.com/item?id=29479503) and other game streaming services might provide the most responsive VPNs.

-- Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444) remains unclear to me.
-Can it make the ESP32 completely independent, on par with Linux boards?
-Is it for something special like remote OTA firmware updates?
+- Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444).
+This is probably for some advanced optimistic uses where the ESP32 becomes an independent node on a par with Linux boards.

-    Some Linux Wireguard helpers to bookmark: [pivpn](https://github.com/pivpn/pivpn), [wg-easy](https://github.com/wg-easy/wg-easy), [firezone](https://github.com/firezone/firezone), youtube: [1](https://www.youtube.com/watch?v=5Aql0V-ta8A), [2](https://www.youtube.com/watch?v=_hiYI7ABnQI).

-- Tailscale, Nebula, NetBird, Netmaker, headscale, innernet, [ZeroTier](https://www.youtube.com/watch?v=sA55fcuJSQQ), tinc, [Hamachi](https://news.ycombinator.com/item?id=29479503)...
-A long list of "[overlay](https://github.com/search?l=Go&o=desc&q=wireguard&s=stars&type=Repositories) [mesh](https://github.com/cedrickchee/awesome-wireguard) [network](https://wiki.nikiv.dev/networking/vpn/wireguard)" software built on top of Wireguard, mostly, but not always.
-Quite a few services with free plans.

-- [NetFoundry](https://netfoundry.io/edge-and-iot-zero-trust-networking/).
-"The SaaS is free forever for up to 10 endpoints, so you can get started immediately with the SaaS or open source."
-It positions itself as a [more secure Tailscale](https://netfoundry.io/networking-alternative-compare-tailscale-netfoundry/), which is even further away from NAT punching layers.
-Too much to figure out what is what and run something simple [at the first glance](https://www.reddit.com/r/openziti/comments/xpe01b/need_some_guidance/).

-- ngrok, frp, localtunnel.me, gotunnelme, boringproxy, rathole.
-So called "reverse proxy/tunneling", which is kind of a synonym to the VPN.
-These tools help to expose a machine behind a NAT when you already have a VPS with a static IP, just like Wireguard?
-Some are [TCP only](https://github.com/fatedier/frp/issues/3009), some may result in a [much faster VPN](https://github.com/fatedier/frp/issues/2911).

 - The Onion Router: [1](https://www.maths.tcd.ie/~fionn/misc/ssh_hidden_service/), [2](https://www.techjail.net/raspberry-iotlinux-devices.html), [3](https://golb.hplar.ch/2019/01/expose-server-tor.html), [4](https://community.torproject.org/onion-services/setup/), [5](https://www.reddit.com/r/Freenet/comments/9w4do9/demo_public_darknet_on_the_tor_onioncat_ipv6/), [6](https://null-byte.wonderhowto.com/how-to/host-your-own-tor-hidden-service-with-custom-onion-address-0180159/), [7](https://opensource.com/article/19/8/how-create-vanity-tor-onion-address), [8](https://shufflingbytes.com/posts/ripping-off-professional-criminals-by-fermenting-onions-phishing-darknet-users-for-bitcoins/).